eclipse-thingweb/node-wot/packages/binding-firestore/README.md

 ### Client Example

-The client example tries to connect to `MyCounter` thing via Firestore and reads a property `count`.
-The ThingDescription is stored in Firebase which can be access by client as `firestore://sample-host/MyCounter`.
+The client example tries to connect to `MyCounter` thing via Firestore and read the `count` property .
+The Thing Description is stored in Firebase which can be access by client as `firestore://sample-host/MyCounter`.
-The ThingDescription registered by `example-server.js`.
+The Thing Description is registered by `example-server.js`.

 `node example-client.js`